iltommi/qdb-documentation/source/faq.rst

 In terms of requests per second, a Core i7 desktop computer can serve more than 1,000,000 (one million) requests per second.

-In terms of bandwidth, the same computer easily saturates a ten gigabit network.
+In terms of bandwidth, the same computer easily saturates a ten-gigabit network.
 Your maximum bandwidth will depend on the size and the type of your data and your network capability.

 Is quasardb faster than... ?
 ============================

-Quasardb is not only faster but also more frugal: it will consume less memory, less disk space and less CPU while achieving a higher level of performance.
+quasardb is not only faster but also more frugal: it will consume less memory, less disk space and less CPU while achieving a higher level of performance.

 Nevertheless, keep in mind that what matters is *your usage scenario*.
 We will be happy to help you answer this question. |ContactUs|